xmacex/xmacex.github.io/README.md

 - Let's make pixels, algos and interactions

-### 2021 to 2025 at University of Klagenfurt
+### 2021 to 2026 at University of Klagenfurt

-- A data sprint for PhD, Master and Bachelor students.
+- A data sprint with PhD, Master and Bachelor students.
+In 2025 we made an atlas of Klagenfurt, and <a href="https://www.ii.at/cfp2026/">in 2026 we worked with tweets of the author and artist Ianina Ilitcheva</a> in co-operated with the Karl-Popper Archiv.

 ### 2017 to 2022 at University of Copenhagen